 In life, we experience certain situations, from where we cannot avoid some expenses.
 A number of these expenses include business expansion, marriage, medical emergencies, or education.
 One such solution to satisfy these needs would be to avail of a Mortgage loan.
-It is secured in nature.
+It is a secured loan.
 A borrower must mortgage a property with the lender to avail this sort of loan against the property.
 The collateral is held by the lender until full repayment of the loan is completed.
-The loan is repaid through equated monthly installments or EMIs.
+Borrowers repay the loan in fixed monthly payments called equated monthly installments (EMIs).

 What is a Mortgage Loan?

 It is just a loan against a property that you simply own.
 The property in question might be your house, a shop, or maybe a non-agricultural piece of land.
-It is offered by banks and non-banking finance companies.
+Banks and non-banking finance companies offer this.
 The lender provides you the principal loan amount and charges you an interest thereon.
 You’ll repay the loan in affordable monthly installments.
 Your property is your guarantee and it stays in possession of the lender until the loan is repaid fully.
 As such, the lender features a legal claim over the property for the tenure of the loan, and if the borrower defaults in paying off the loan, the lender has the right to seize it and auction it off.

 There are various forms of mortgages: